Video: How To Avoid Getting Cancer Like Osamu Tezuka

 Well when you really get right down to it, Osamu Tezuka is the man that's known as the Godfather of anime and manga.

 And when you consider that he is the creator of Astro Boy, which was originally thought of as the first anime and manga ever made, then this just makes sense.
-And even though it was later discovered that there were anime and manga before Astro Boy, the fact remains that Astro Boy is still the first anime and manga the way we know it today.
+And even though it was later discovered that there were anime and manga that came before Astro Boy, the fact remains that Astro Boy is still the first anime and manga the way we know it today.

 This is the reason that Tezuka maintained his title as the Godfather of anime and manga.
 So let's find out why those of us who love anime and manga today owe almost everything to Osamu Tezuka.